Birdemic: Shock and Terror: Home media

 In early 2010, Birdemic was picked up by Severin Films with plans to release the film on home media.
 Birdemic was released on DVD and Blu-ray Disc on February 22, 2011.
-The DVD's special features include an audio commentary by James Nguyen as well as one by lead actors Alan Bagh, Whitney Moore, and fan who discovered the film, Bobby Hacker.
-The Blu-ray also features two deleted scenes, a feature on the Birdemic Experience Tour, and an episode of the public-access San Francisco TV show Movie Close Up which features Nguyen and was aired as Birdemic was still under production (the host of the show, Bonnie Steiger, later played an extra in the bus rescue scene of Birdemic).
+The DVD's special features include an audio commentary by James Nguyen as well as one by lead actors Alan Bagh, Whitney Moore, and a fan who discovered the film, Bobby Hacker.
+The Blu-ray also features two deleted scenes, a feature on the Birdemic Experience Tour, and an episode of the public-access San Francisco TV show Movie Close Up which features Nguyen and was aired as Birdemic was still in production (the host of the show, Bonnie Steiger, later played an extra in the bus rescue scene of Birdemic).
 It is also available on demand at Amazon via Fandor and on the free streaming service Tubi.